-Chicago aka 'Chi-raq' shootings may top 2015
+Chicago: The shocking numbers behind the violence

 Several men started shooting and a bullet hit her in the head.
 Another tore into her arm.
 Aldridge later died at a hospital.

-Her three-week-old child was unhurt.
+Her 3-week-old child was unhurt.
 Two men have been arrested

 in connection to her death.